grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 [AWS cli user guide]: https://github.com/awsdocs/aws-cli-user-guide/blob/a2393582590b64bd2a1d9978af15b350e1f9eb8e/doc_source/cli-configure-proxy.md#using-a-proxy-on-amazon-ec2-instances

 `tags` can be used to gather tags for the EC2 instance which {{< param "PRODUCT_ROOT_NAME" >}} is running on.
-Note that in order to fetch EC2 tags, the IAM role assigned to the EC2 instance must have a policy that includes the `ec2:DescribeTags` permission.
+To fetch EC2 tags, the IAM role assigned to the EC2 instance must have a policy that includes the `ec2:DescribeTags` permission.

 The `ec2` block supports the following blocks: